 Under ideal situations, there must not be anyone who is deprived of any medical facility – clinical or non-clinical, only because they are far off, or they do not have the requisite infrastructure to avail these services.

 Telehealth is the answer to these hurdles.

-Be it less transport, rural background, less mobile services, lack of budget, restricted staff – Telehealth can take care of it all.
+Be it less transport, rural background, fewer mobile services, lack of budget, or restricted staff – Telehealth can take care of it all.

-There are many patients who can’t avail these healthcare facilities only because of their physical distancing.
+There are many patients who can’t avail of these healthcare facilities only because of their physical distancing.